 Here’s a name you probably haven’t heard before.
 This eGPU is called the Node from Akitio, stylized as AKiTiO.
 Regardless of the name, this is a surprisingly great enclosure that might even be a contender for the best versatile eGPU enclosure out there.
 It also has a large list of support with different GPUs and different laptops.
 It even has Mac support but only with AMD cards.
 But at nearly the same price as the Razer Core X, is the Akitio Node worth it?
 Let’s quickly find out.

-Design wise the Node is decent enough but nothing impressive.
-Like others on this list, its made of aluminum and has a simple box type design.
+Design-wise the Node is decent enough but nothing impressive.
+Like others on this list, it’s made of aluminum and has a simple box-type design.
 The aluminum is anodized silver.
 In terms of size, it’s much larger than the Core X and the Aorus Gaming Box.
 It even weighs a considerable 15.2 pounds (roughly 7Kg).
-Even though it comes with a carrying handle which is helpful for taking it around, it’s not really built for portability.
+Even though it comes with a carrying handle that helps take it around, it’s not really built for portability.

 The Node has a 400W power supply which is sufficient for most GPUs.
 If you are not sure, you can always take a look at our guide on how to buy the right PSU for your PC.
 Speaking of graphics cards, it supports the most full-size graphics card.
 Ventilation is also not much of an issue although the internal fan can get a bit loud at full load.
 Apart from that, the Node works well with most laptops and a variety of GPUs.
-It even works with MacOS, albeit only with AMD GPUs.
+It even works with macOS, albeit only with AMD GPUs.

 All in all, this another solid option for an eGPU but the problem is the size and pricing.
 At nearly the same price as the Core X, Razer’s offering looks better, it’s smaller and has a larger power supply.
 Both do not come with extra USB ports which can be disappointing.
 If you can find the Node at a lower price than the Core X, then it makes much more sense.

 Sadly, once you look past the design, at the high price Asus is asking for this, the ROG X2 starts to fall apart as a sensible buy.
-Sure it works fine with most laptops and doesn’t have any issues in performance but at the high price point its hard to recommend however, if you are looking to shop for the Best Looking eGPU to impress friends, the ASUS ROG XG should be your primary choice.
+Sure it works fine with most laptops and doesn’t have any issues in performance but at the high price point, it’s hard to recommend however, if you are looking to shop for the Best Looking eGPU to impress friends, the ASUS ROG XG should be your primary choice.